Suzanne Belperron: "My style is my signature"

 As an unrivalled colourist, the essence of Belperron's work was her ability to play with aesthetic influences from many sources and motifs inspired by nature.
 Belperron was fascinated by the arts and the distant cultures of Egypt, East India, (the Assyrian civilisation in particular), the Far East (China, Japan), Africa and Oceania.
 She found inspiration in nature's flora and fauna, from creatures like starfish and insects to minutiae of a garden's flower petals and leaves.
 Belperron was also captivated by the underwater world, fascinated by the splendour of its shapes and the combinations of its colours.

-Trained at the height of the Art Deco movement, Belperron softened its linear aesthetic, using materials and designs other jewellers hadn't explored yet.
+Trained at the height of the Art Deco movement, Belperron softened its linear aesthetic, using materials and designs other jewellers had not yet explored.
 She pioneered the technique of setting precious stones in semiprecious materials.
 In addition to adapting these motifs in a unique way, she also opted for 22 karat gold, a softer karat level than commonly used, purely for its color.
+One of the techniques Belperron used is the "Honeycomb Setting", in which she combined gemstones of different sizes to achieve a harmony of colors and an impacting visual effect.
+The stones were supported by a hexagonal web of fine gold wires.

 Her jewellery was so original that she never signed her pieces, instead insisting "my style is my signature".
 And only the jewels delivered by the hand of Belperron in her salon in the rue de Châteaudun, jewels that passed before her own eyes, can lay claim to the famous quote.
 She was convinced that the originality of her jewellery made it easily identifiable and that there was therefore no need for it to be signed.
 It was a principle from which she never wavered, yet it does not make the task of art historians or jewellery experts easy, as it can sometimes be very difficult to attribute a piece of jewellery to a designer solely on the basis of a characteristic style.
+It is estimated that Belperron only made between 3,000 and 5,000 jewels in her lifetime.